rune-rs/rune/book/src/foreword.md

 I've spent a lot of effort working on [OxidizeBot], a Twitch bot that streamers can use to add commands and other interactive things in their chat.
 I built it for myself while streaming.
-When adding features I always spend way to much time tinkering with it.
+When adding features I always spend way too much time tinkering with it.
 Making it as generic as possible so it can solve more than just one problem.
 When it's a personal project, I don't care about being efficient.
 I care much more about doing things the right way.